Osimhen out as Koulibaly headlines Napoli squad for Real Sociedad | Goal.com

 Victor Osimhen has been ruled out of Napoli’s Europa League clash with Real Sociedad on Thursday evening.

-However, the former Lille man has been undergoing physiotherapy since returning to Stadio Diego Armando Maradona and on Monday, he trained alone as Gennaro Gattuso’s men stepped up their preparations of the Spanish elite division side.
+However, the former Lille man has been undergoing physiotherapy since returning to Stadio Diego Armando Maradona and on Monday, he trained alone as Gennaro Gattuso’s men stepped up their preparations.

 “Victor Osimhen worked on the pitch, in the gym and had physiotherapy,” read a statement from the club website.